 Early Detection Increases Survival

 Most cervical cancers begin in the cells lining the cervix.
 These cells do not suddenly change into cancer.
 Instead, the normal cells of the cervix first gradually develop pre-cancerous changes that turn into cancer.
-Doctors use several terms to describe these pre-cancerous changes, including cervical intraepithelial neoplasia (CIN), squamous intraepithelial lesion (SIL), and dysplasia.
-These changes can be detected by the Pap test and treated to prevent the development of cancer.
+These changes can be detected by the Pap test.
+During a Pap test, a small sample of cells from the surface of the cervix is collected and then examined under a microscope.
+Cervical cancer cells and cervical pre-cancer cells are detected in this way.
+Doctors use several terms to describe pre-cancerous changes, including cervical intraepithelial neoplasia (CIN), squamous intraepithelial lesion (SIL), and dysplasia.

 Source: American Cancer Society: What is cervical cancer?